vulkomilev/oumi/CONTRIBUTING.md

-# Contributing to OUMI
+# Contributing to Oumi

-Thanks for considering contributing to OUMI!
+Thanks for considering contributing to Oumi!
 We welcome contributions for new models, incremental improvements, datasets, and bug fixes!

 ## Prerequisites